-During 2013, the Corporation signed a services agreement with Levy Premium Food Service Limited Partnership (Levy) in the amount of \$700,000 to be used towards the 2013 Au Bon Pain build-out costs.
-The repayment is on a straight-line basis, without interest, over seven years with a final maturity in 2019.
+During 2013, the Corporation signed a Services Agreement (the Agreement) with Levy Premium Food Service Limited Partnership (Levy) in the amount of \$700,000 to be used towards the 2013 Au Bon Pain build-out costs.
+The repayment is on a straight-line basis, without interest, over seven years with a final maturity in 2020.

-During 2018, the Corporation signed a services agreement with Levy in the amount of \$2,250,005 to be used towards the 2017 relocation of the current Au Bon Pain and build-out of a Starbucks.
-The repayment is on a straight-line basis, without interest, over seven years starting in 2020 with a final maturity in 2026.
+During 2018, the Corporation signed an amendment to their Agreement with Levy in the amount of \$1,545,005 to be used towards the relocation of the current Au Bon Pain and build-out of a Starbucks.
+The repayment is on a straight-line basis, without interest, over seven years starting in 2020 with a final maturity in 2027.